 - Prevent deaths from overdose and save lives.
 In 2015, Commissioner Wen declared opioid overdose a public health emergency and the most critical part of BCHD’s opioid overdose prevention campaign has been expanding access to naloxone – the lifesaving drug that reverses the effect of an opioid drug overdose.
 In October 2015, a new law went into effect that allowed Dr. Wen to issue a “standing order” and prescribe naloxone to the City’s 620,000 residents.
 Baltimore City became the first jurisdiction in Maryland to expand access to naloxone using a standing order.

 In 2015, BCHD and partner organizations trained over 8,000 people at street markets, metro stops, jails, and neighborhood meetings on how to administer naloxone.
 BCHD assisted the Baltimore Police Department to incorporate naloxone training into the police academy and within the first month of carrying this remedy, officers used naloxone to save the lives of four of our citizens.
-Baltimore City was also one of the first jurisdictions to require naloxone training as part of court-mandated time in Drug Treatment Court.
-We have trained federal, state and city legislators so that they can not only save lives, but also serve as ambassadors and champions to their constituents.
+Baltimore City was also one of the first jurisdictions to require naloxone training as part of the court-mandated time in Drug Treatment Court.
+We have trained federal, state and city legislators so that they can not only save lives but also serve as ambassadors and champions to their constituents.

 We use up-to-date epidemiological data to target our training to “hotspots”, taking naloxone directly into the most at-risk communities and putting it in the hands of those most in need.
-This was put into effect in 2015, when we saw that 39 people died from overdose to the opioid Fentanyl between January and March of 2015.
+This was put into effect in 2015 when we saw that 39 people died from an overdose of the opioid Fentanyl between January and March of 2015.
 Fentanyl is many times stronger than heroin, and individuals using heroin were not aware that the heroin had been laced with Fentanyl.
-Unfortunately, Fentanyl continues to be an issue and an additional spike in Fentanyl deaths occurred in October 2015, where there were 14 deaths related to fentanyl—a 133 percent increase over last year.
+Unfortunately, Fentanyl continues to be an issue and an additional spike in Fentanyl deaths occurred in October 2015, when there were 14 deaths related to fentanyl—a 133 percent increase over last year.
 To address this spike in Fentanyl related deaths, BCHD launched aggressive outreach efforts in “hotspot” areas and announced a new platform that will allow Baltimore City residents to be trained online in how to use naloxone and receive the “standing order” prescription.

 - Increasing access to on-demand treatment and long-term recovery support.
 Stopping overdose is only the first step in addressing addiction.
 To adequately treat people with substance use disorders, we must ensure there is adequate access to on-demand treatment.
 Nationwide, only 11% of patients with addiction get the treatment they need.
 In collaboration with Behavioral Health System Baltimore, the local behavioral health authority, BCHD has already taken several actions to ensure access to treatment, including:

-- Created a 24/7 Crisis, Information and Referral phone line for anyone with addiction and mental health concerns that receives nearly 1,000 calls every week for crisis services and referral to appointments;
+- Created a 24/7 Crisis, Information, and Referral phone line for anyone with addiction and mental health concerns that receives nearly 1,000 calls every week for crisis services and referral to appointments;

 - Secured $3.6M in capital funds to build a stabilization center which will be the first step towards creating a 24/7 “Urgent Care” for behavioral health